Description of the Template and Guide

 -

-A free meeting agenda template for getting your group on board with a new idea.
+A free meeting agenda template for developing a decision everyone can support.
 MS Word and online formats.
-Includes a 9-page detailed instruction guide.
+Includes a 25-page detailed instruction guide.

 -